Richard Hodgson (parapsychologist): Biography

 Hodgson was sent by the SPR in 1884 to India to investigate Helena Blavatsky and concluded that her claims of psychic power were fraudulent.
+His findings became known as the Hodgson Report.
 Among the phenomena that Hodgson investigated was the supposed miraculous Theosophical letters from the Mahatmas which were said to magically appear over a four-year period in a cabinet in the Shrine Room at the Theosophical headquarters in Madras.
 Hodgson in his report wrote that the letters were frauds and had been written by Blavatsky herself who had put them in the cabinet from an opening in her bedroom located behind the Shrine room.
-Although a believer in mental mediumship, Hodgson was a critic of physical mediumship which he claimed was fraudulent.
+Although a believer in mental mediumship, Hodgson was a critic of physical mediumship which he said was fraudulent.
 Some of the mediums that he exposed as frauds were William Eglinton, Eusapia Palladino, Henry Slade and Rosina Thompson.

 A. T. Baird author of the book Richard Hodgson published by Psychic Press Limited, London in 1949 is the only biography of Hodgson.
 Joseph McCabe praised the work of Hodgson in debunking fraudulent mediums but wrote he was credulous on his study of Leonora Piper.
+J. T. Hackett dedicated his book My Commonplace Book to Hodgson and stated that about one-third of the main quotations in the book came direct from Hodgson.

 Eusapia Palladino

 The psychical researcher Charles Richet with Oliver Lodge, Frederic W. H. Myers and Julian Ochorowicz investigated the medium Eusapia Palladino in the summer of 1894 at his house in the Ile Roubaud in the Mediterranean.
 Richet claimed furniture moved during the séance and that some of the phenomena was the result of a supernatural agency.
-However, Hodgson claimed there was inadequate control during the séances and the precautions described did not rule out trickery.
+However, Hodgson said there was inadequate control during the séances and the precautions described did not rule out trickery.
 Hodgson wrote all the phenomena "described could be account for on the assumption that Eusapia could get a hand or foot free."
 Lodge, Myers and Richet disagreed, but Hodgson was later proven correct in the Cambridge sittings as Palladino was observed to have used tricks exactly the way he had described them.